 Evaluation of severity and risk stratification

-Quantitative cultures of bronchoscopic or suctioned specimens, if they are obtained before antibiotic administration, can help distinguish between bacterial colonization (ie, presence of microorganisms at levels that provoke neither symptoms nor an immune response) and infection.
+Quantitative cultures of bronchoscopic or suctioned specimens, if they are obtained before antibiotic administration, can help distinguish between bacterial colonization (ie, presence of microorganisms at levels that provoke neither symptoms nor an inflammatory response) and infection.
 However, bronchoscopy is usually done only in patients receiving mechanical ventilation or for those with other risk factors for unusual microorganisms or complicated pneumonia (eg, immunocompromise, failure of empiric therapy).

 Distinguishing between bacterial and viral pneumonias is challenging.
 Many studies have investigated the utility of clinical, imaging, and routine blood tests, but no test is reliable enough to make this differentiation.
 Even identification of a virus does not preclude concomitant infection with a bacteria; therefore, antibiotics are indicated in almost all patients with a community-acquired pneumonia.